INTERVIEW WITH LINDA LADD

 But Nicholas Black is not as shallow and vain and self-centered as she first believes.
 His fortune is self-made, and he carries a few mysterious secrets about his own past that she doesn’t find out for quite some time.
-In fact, even now, after six books, they still don’t know everything about each other.
-Some very interesting information about Black’s past is coming out soon that will throw Claire for a loop.
+In fact, even now, after nine books, they still don’t know everything about each other.
+Some very interesting information about Black’s past has come out that has throw Claire for a loop.
 And vice versa.
 Nicholas Black is a man who knows what he wants, and he wants Claire.
 It’s as simple as that.
 He loves her and wants to help her come to terms with her demons.
-Claire is the one in the relationship who is dragging her feet about commitment, and it drives him crazy.
+Claire is the one in the relationship who is usually dragging her feet about commitment, and it drives him crazy.

-I often get letters from readers who love them as a couple and are afraid they won’t end up together, especially after Claire meets Joe McKay, a rather cool, bad-boy psychic that I introduce in Book Two, Dark Places.
+I often get letters from readers who love them as a couple and were afraid they won’t end up together, especially after Claire met Joe McKay, a rather cool, bad-boy psychic that I introduce in Book Two, Dark Places.
 Although she first thinks Joe is a quack and charlatan, his charm grows on her and they become good friends.
 Some readers would like Claire to hook up with Joe, but most of them want Claire with Black, and tell me so in no uncertain terms.
 It’s sort of a Team Black and Team McKay thing, but Black is winning hands down at the moment.
-They are still together now, as I finish up Book Six in the series.
+They are still together as I begin Claire Morgan Book 10.
 I love it that the readers are so involved and feel strongly enough to write to me.
 I love hearing from readers.

 You are also known for writing some very scary and memorable villains, some of whom are serial killers.
 How do you come up with their unique methods of murder?